 - Vetting process: These companies all vet the projects before accepting them and opening them up to private investors – examine what that process is like.

-I know that’s a lot, but this isn’t something you want to take lightly, even if the barrier to entry is low.
+That might sound like a lot, but real estate crowdfunding isn’t something you want to take lightly, even if the barrier to entry is low.

 But if you do have accredited investor status, then you may want to consider an alternative, like CrowdStreet or PeerStreet.
 Other options like RealtyMogul and EquityMultiple both have tax-deferred investment options if that’s one of your goals.